The Cyan Language: Future Enhancements

 We could have got the same result as above by adding all of these methods to {\tt Shape} textually.
-For example, method {\tt blue} would be \begin{cyan} public fun blue [ color: ff_Hex ] \end{cyan}
+For example, method {\tt blue} would be \begin{cyan} func blue { color: ff_Hex } \end{cyan}

-The object passed as argument to the selector {\tt body:} of the grammar method {\tt addMethod: ...} can also be a context object.
-That is explained in Chapter~\ref{contextobjects}.